Trekking Routes of the Harishchandragad

 Most local treks are not adventurous enough for experienced trekkers.
 But this route to Harishchandragad is physically daunting and visually rewarding!

-This translates to ‘passage through a gorge’ also water curved valley between two mountains is a channel that lies to the extreme right of the Kokankada.
+This translates to ‘Passage Through a Gorge’, Also water water-curved valley between two mountains is a channel that lies to the extreme right of the Kokankada.
 It is one of the most difficult paths to the top.
-Popular among climbers and experienced trekkers, Nalichi Vaat involves a near 80 degrees, involving steep rock patches.
+Popular among climbers and experienced trekkers, Nalichi Vaat involves nearly 80 degrees, involving steep rock patches.
 The trail begins on a stream bed filled with large man-sized rocks and eventually leads to the foot of the gorge.
 We will ascend this route while enjoying natural beauty and beast.

-The view of Harishchandragad Kokankada from base village Walhivare is one of the best views in Sahyadri.
-From here one can easily spot Naphtha, Ghodishep, Rohidas peak, Naneghat Panorama.
+The view of Harishchandragad Kokankada from the base village Walhivare is one of the best views in Sahyadri.
+From here one can easily spot Naphtha, Ghodishep, Rohidas Peak, and Naneghat Panorama.

 Considered one of the most difficult climbs, Nalichi Vaat will test your morale, stamina and endurance to the core.
 With rocky patches and technical climbing, you’ll reach the top.

-Our team of trek buddies and technically sound experts will make your climb a memorable and safe one.
+Our expert team of SG-Trekkers will make your climb a memorable and safe one.

 Needs precise management of time and water.